Fast (video game series)

-Fast (often stylized as FAST) is a series of racing video games developed by German game developer Shin'en Multimedia.
-Released exclusively for Nintendo platforms, the series consists of three games, all following the same racing and phase-shifting formula, Fast Racing League, Fast Racing Neo, and Fast RMX.
+Fast (often stylized in uppercase) is a series of racing video games developed and published by German game developer Shin'en Multimedia.
+Released exclusively for Nintendo platforms, the series consists of four games, all following the same racing and phase-shifting formula: Fast Racing League, Fast Racing Neo, Fast RMX, and Fast Fusion.

+The series has been compared to F-Zero and Wipeout.

 Gameplay

-Each of the three Fast games follows the same basic formula.
-All three have the same phase-shifting mechanic, where players switch between two different phases, represented by two different colors.
+Each of the four Fast games follows the same basic formula.
+All four have the same phase-shifting mechanic, where players switch between two different phases, represented by two different colors.
 Each phase has its own respective boosts and jump pads, which can only be used if the player has shifted to its corresponding phase.
 Each Fast game has the player trying to get to the end of a course as quick as possible, like typical racing games, while using the phase-shift mechanic.
 Boosts can also be performed by using energy, which is collected throughout the race.

 Games

 Fast Racing League

 Released exclusively on the now defunct Wii Shop Channel in 2011, Fast Racing League is the first game in the series.
 There are 3 leagues for the player to play through (called Shima, Siberia, and Sunahara), though each must be played 3 times, each on a different difficulty level (called Neutron, Proton and Ion).
 Different vehicles are also unlockable, each with different stats.
 Unlike the next two Fast games, players must collect and use energy to shift between phases.
-Fast Racing League received generally positive reviews, with Nintendo Life's Marcel van Duyn calling the game's difficulty "brutal", and praising the game as "another amazing accomplishment for WiiWare."
+Fast Racing League received generally positive reviews, with Nintendo Lifes Marcel van Duyn calling the game's difficulty "brutal", and praising the game as "another amazing accomplishment for WiiWare."